mirror/chromium/tools/binary_size/README.md

 Supports Android and Linux (although Linux
 [has issues](https://bugs.chromium.org/p/chromium/issues/detail?id=717550)).

+`.size` files are archived on perf builders so that regressions can be quickly analyzed (via `diagnose_bloat.py --cloud`).

-`.size` files are archived on perf bots as well as on official builders.
+`.size` files are archived on official builders so that symbols can be diff'ed between milestones.

 ### Technical Details